ionos-cloud/ionosctl/docs/subcommands/group-create.md

-      --create-pcc         The group will be allowed to create PCCs --create-snapshot    The group will be allowed to create Snapshots -f, --force              Force command to execute without user input -F, --format strings     Set of fields to be printed on output (default [GroupId,Name,CreateDataCenter,CreateSnapshot,ReserveIp,AccessActivityLog,CreatePcc,S3Privilege,CreateBackupUnit,CreateInternetAccess,CreateK8s])
+      --create-pcc         The group will be allowed to create PCCs --create-snapshot    The group will be allowed to create Snapshots -f, --force              Force command to execute without user input -F, --format strings     Collection of fields to be printed on output (default [GroupId,Name,CreateDataCenter,CreateSnapshot,ReserveIp,AccessActivityLog,CreatePcc,S3Privilege,CreateBackupUnit,CreateInternetAccess,CreateK8s])
   -h, --help               help for create
   -n, --name string        Name for the Group (required) -o, --output string      Desired output format [text|json] (default "text")